Anterior Shin Splints

 - Decreased flexibility at your ankle joint

 - Poor hip-knee-leg muscle control (dynamic alignment)

-- Poor buttock control at in the stance phase
+- Poor buttock control in the stance phase

 - Poor core stability